maiali13/DS-Unit-3-Sprint-1-Software-Engineering/SC/Data Science Unit 3 Sprint Challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+I appreciate code reviews because the feedback allows me to improve my programming skill.
+When I review other's code, I first make sure that their code is clear.
+This means making sure that they are leaving comments/docfiles, and show consistency in their syntax.
+I also look to see if their code is concise and efficient.
+Likewise, knowing that others will look at my code drives me to also be consistent, add more comments, and generally try and follow best practices.

+Containers across all computers in an organization would improve the given situation because the containers allow for the creation of a cheap, lightweight, standardized environment to run code/programs.
+Each person's individual software, OS, and configurations won't effect how the code performs, allowing it to be developed in a sterile environment.
+This means that the code is both more secure and reliable/reproducible.
+VMs might be considered as an alternative to containers, but containers are usually the better option because they require less resources to run and setup, which means that less time and money is spent on running them.

+Therefore by improving reliability, code reviewing and the use of containers for development strengthen the "codebase" of the organization they are utilized by.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and